 Continental Divide Trail New Mexico

 Continental Divide Trail New Mexico is home to rugged desert mountains and some of the cheapest trail towns on the whole CDT.
-A great place for northbound hikers to take there time and get trail fit.
+A great place for northbound hikers to take their time and get trail fit.
 Southbound thru hikers on the CDT can enjoy fast days with big miles if they so choose, or slow down and enjoy the last weeks on the trail.
 The many Nation Forests make for great hiking and camping.

 - Day 1 The Beginning